 Prerequisite: Geology 125.
 Modern theoretical petrology with emphasis on applications to igneous and metamorphic rocks.
 X-ray, universal stage, mineralography, and other laboratory techniques and their application to geologic problems.

 220. Biostratigraphy (3)

 Two lectures and three hours of laboratory.

 Prerequisite: Geology 107.

-Stratigraphic and geochronologic synthesis of geological events and their relationship to the temporal and spatial distribution of life forms.
-Laboratory analysis of biological data applied to stratigraphic problems.
-230. Sedimentology (3) Two lectures and three hours of laboratory.
-Prerequisite: Geology 124.
-Classification, distribution, and origin of sedimentary deposits and the theory of their interpretation.
-Mechanical, chemical, and optical analysis of detrital and chemical sediments and sedimentary rocks and their depositional structures.
-240. Regional Tectonics (3) Prerequisite: Geology 100.
+Stratigraphic and geochronologic synthesis of geological events and their relaof biological data applied to stratigraphic problems.

+230. Sedimentology (3)

+Two lectures and three hours of laboratory.